-RW Part B subrecipients are responsible for ensuring quality management components of the Grant-in-Aid and contractual agreements are met.
-The FY2020-2021 CQM deliverables include the following language, as referenced in the Georgia RW Part B/ADAP/HICP Policies and Procedures: Subrecipients are expected to refer to the Georgia Ryan White Part B CQM Plan which contains goals, objectives and strategies to ensure the implementation and monitoring of quality management activities, as well as compliance with HRSA's CQM expectations at both the state and local levels.
-Office of HIV/AIDS Ryan White Part B Program activities are delineated in the plan, including capacity building and providing quality-related technical assistance to funded health agencies.
-The statewide CQM Core Team provides oversight and facilitation of the plan and is composed of multidisciplinary professionals, with representation from each funded agency, including agency staff and/or consumers.
+RW Part B subrecipients are responsible for ensuring clinical quality management components of Grant-in-Aid (GIA) and contractual agreements are met.
+The FY2021-2022 CQM deliverables include the following language, as referenced in the Georgia RW Part B/ADAP/HICP Policies and Procedures: Subrecipients are expected to refer to the Georgia Ryan White Part B CQM Plan which contains goals, objectives and strategies to ensure the implementation and monitoring of CQM activities, as well as compliance with HRSA's CQM expectations at both state and local levels.
+Ryan White Part B CQM Program activities are delineated in the plan, including capacity building, and providing quality-related technical assistance to subrecipients.
+The Ryan White Part B CQM Core Team provides oversight and facilitation of the plan and is composed of multidisciplinary professionals within the Office of HIV/AIDS.
+In addition, the statewide Ryan White Part B CQM Core Team Committee includes representation from all subrecipients, additional Office of HIV/AIDS staff, Ryan White Parts A, C, D, F, and consumers.

 Subrecipients are expected to comply with the following requirements: